nwsw/nwcplugin-api/api/nwc.ntnidx.md

 This creates a new `ntnidx` reference, which can only be done during the plugin's `init` context.

-All `ntnidx` objects always reference the current user object when first used in an event hook.
+All `ntnidx` objects always reference the current object when first used in an event hook.

 ------------------
 <a name="reset"></a>
 **{ntnidx}:reset**()

-This sets a `ntnidx` reference back to the current user object.
+This sets a `ntnidx` reference back to the current object.

 ------------------